-A. Membership of the DFSC/SFSC:

-1. Except as noted in V.A.4., each Department/School shall have a DFSC/SFSC that comprises at least three faculty members (as defined on p.
+- A. Membership of the DFSC/SFSC: - 1.
+Except as noted in V.A.4, each Department/School shall have a DFSC/SFSC that comprises at least three faculty members (as defined on p.
 1) whose locus of tenure is within that Department/School and the Chairperson/Director of the Department/School, who is an ex officio voting member and Chairperson of the Committee.
 The majority of the elected committee members must be tenured, except as noted in V.A.4.
 Department/School policies shall not preclude the election of probationary faculty members to the DFSC/SFSC.
 Faculty members of the DFSC/SFSC shall be elected by Department/ School faculty members (as defined above) for two-year staggered terms.
 Election procedures shall be submitted by each Department/School to the CFSC for approval.
-For ASPT purposes, the faculty members of the Milner Library and the Mennonite College of Nursing subject to the ASPT system shall each elect a DFSC/SFSC.

-2. An untenured faculty member shall not be elected to a term that coincides with the year in which the DFSC/SFSC is considering the individual for tenure.
-A tenured faculty member shall not be elected to a term that coincides with the year in which they will be a member of the DFSC/SFSC in considering themselves for promotion.

-3. The Department/School shall develop written procedures, subject to review by the CFSC, for electing one of its number to complete an unexpired term.

-4. The following stipulations shall apply to Departments/Schools with few or no tenured faculty members:
+For ASPT purposes, the faculty members of Milner Library and Mennonite College of Nursing subject to the ASPT system shall each elect a DFSC/SFSC.
+For Mennonite College of Nursing and Milner Library, the Dean's designee (who must be tenured) will serve as chair of the DFSC. - 2.
+An untenured faculty member shall not be elected to a term that coincides with the year in which the DFSC/SFSC is considering the individual for tenure. - 3.
+The Department/School shall develop written procedures, subject to review by the CFSC, for electing one of its number to complete an unexpired term. - 4.
+The following stipulations shall apply to Departments/Schools with few or no tenured faculty members: - a.

-a.
 In a Department/School with no tenured faculty members, there shall be no DFSC/SFSC; instead the Department/School Chairperson/Director shall be responsible for the implementation of faculty status policies.